 54% of Twitter users reported that they have taken action after seeing a brand mentioned in a tweet, including visiting a brand’s website and searching for the brand.
 This makes it a great social channel for your small business to be active on.

-Whether you are starting out on Twitter or consider yourself a seasoned pro, follow these 7 tips to get the most from Twitter in 2018 and beyond.
+Whether you are starting out on Twitter (learn how to create an awesome bio here) or consider yourself a seasoned pro, follow these 7 tips to get the most from Twitter in 2018 and beyond.

 As with the other social channels, Twitter has become a lot more video friendly.
 Twitter videos have been found to receive 6x more re-tweets than photos.
 On top of this, 82% of Twitter users watch video on the mobile app.

 Ensure that you are uploading videos directly to Twitter (i.e. attach them to your tweet) so that people can watch on the platform, instead of sending them to another site, such as YouTube or Vimeo.
 Of all branded videos on Twitter, only 31% are posted natively – but those account for 67% of total video engagement.

 Video can be one of the most effective ways to be successful on Twitter.
 While video content can seem difficult and time-consuming to produce, the returns make it a very worthwhile medium to invest in, especially when you are building your business.